 We compete with other exploration and mining companies, many of which have greater financial resources than us or are further in their advancement, for the recruitment and retention of qualified employees and other personnel.
 Competition for exploration and mining resources at all levels is highly cyclical and can quickly become very intense, particularly affecting the availability of manpower, drill rigs and supplies.
 Recruiting and retaining qualified personnel in the future is critical to the Company's success.
-As the Company explores and develops its Avino Mine and San Gonzalo Mine and other properties, the need for skilled labour will increase.
-The number of persons skilled in the exploration and development of mining properties is limited and competition for this workforce is intense.
-The development of the Avino Mine and San Gonzalo Mine and other initiatives of the Company may be significantly delayed or otherwise adversely affected if the Company cannot recruit and retain qualified personnel and/or obtain other exploration and mining resources as and when required.
+As the Company explores its Avino Mine and San Gonzalo Mine and other properties, the need for skilled labour will increase.
+The number of persons skilled in the exploration of mining properties is limited and competition for this workforce is intense.
+The exploration and other initiatives of the Company may be significantly delayed or otherwise adversely affected if the Company cannot recruit and retain qualified personnel and/or obtain other exploration and mining resources as and when required.